scriptPilot/app-framework/docs/software-requirements.md

 ### Atom

 First of all, you need a code editor.
-We really recommend Atom, which is open source, supports correct syntax highlighting and available for macOS, Windows and Linux.
+We really recommend Atom, which is open source, supports correct syntax highlighting and is available for macOS, Windows and Linux.

 1. Download from [Atom.io](https://atom.io/) the right installer for your operating system
 2. Install Atom and open it afterwards